danielpeter/specfem3d/11_graphics.md

 ### Movie Volume

-When running xspecfem3D with the `MOVIE_VOLUME` flag turned on, the code outputs several files in `LOCAL_PATH` specified in the main `Par_file`, e.g. in directory `OUTPUT_FILES/DATABASES_MPI`.
+When running xspecfem3D with the `MOVIE_VOLUME` flag turned on, the code outputs several files in `LOCAL_PATH` specified in the main `DATA/Par_file`, e.g. in directory `OUTPUT_FILES/DATABASES_MPI`.
 The output is saved by each processor at the time interval specified by `NTSTEP_BETWEEN_FRAMES`.
 For all domains, the either the velocity or displacement field is output to files (depending on setting `SAVE_DISPLACEMENT`):

     proc??????_velocity_X_it??????.bin
     proc??????_velocity_Y_it??????.bin